-Santiago de Tequila (in Nahuatl: Tequillan, Tecuila “place of tribute”) is a Mexican town and municipality located in the state of Jalisco about 60 km from the city of Guadalajara.
+Santiago de Tequila, or simple Tequila, is a town and municipality located in the state of Jalisco about 60 km from the city of Guadalajara.

 After the Spanish arrived, they took this fermented beverage and distilled it, producing the tequila known today.